ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

 In this vein, the collection of all global points $\ast \to X$ in $X$, hence its [[flat modality]] $\flat X$ is naturally pronounced as the "content" of that type.
 It is literally the collection of unit types ( _ones_ [&#167;340](#340))-- that it _contains_ .

 Indeed, if one thinks of $X$ as a [[cohesive homotopy type]], then $\flat X$ is the _underlying bare homotopy type_ with its cohesion forgotten.

-This terminology is motivated from and well adapted to the picture in chemistry (see at _[[motivation for cohesive toposes]]_): imagine a chunk of chemical substance, then its plan _content_ of substance is the collection of all the separate molecules -- quantified by the number of moles of the substance -- whereas in remembering just this number  all memory of the shape and cohesion of the substance has been forgotten.
-Indeed, by [&#167;1068](#1068) this reference to chemistry seems to be entirely intended in here.
+This terminology is motivated from and well adapted to the picture in chemistry (see at _[[motivation for cohesive toposes]]_): imagine a chunk of chemical substance, then its plain content of substance is the collection of all the separate molecules -- quantified by the number of moles of the substance -- whereas in remembering just this number  all memory of the shape and cohesion of the substance has been forgotten.
+Indeed, by [&#167;1068](#1068), this reference to chemistry seems to be entirely intended.

 Therefore it is natural to pronounce the [[flat modality]] $\flat$, as the _content_, _Inhalt_.
 And so then by [&#167;973](#973) its [[adjunction]] with the [[shape modality]] yields a [[unity of opposites]]